MatevzVidovic/conda_poetry/README.md

 ## Solution

+For saving the env, updating the env after pulling, creating the env from a file:

 Always paste these 3 lines at once, so there is never any dependency loss:
 (or have them be one command - either with a .bashrc alias, or making a conda_update.sh script)